DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition: Experiments

-\textbf{Graph Mining Applications.} \textit{Motif Counting (MC)}~\cite{prvzulj2007biological} aims at counting all connected vertex-induced patterns with a particular size. \textit{Frequent Subgraph Mining (FSM)}~\cite{bringmann2008frequent,jiang2013survey,abdelhamid2016scalemine,elseidy2014grami} is aimed to discover all frequent labeled patterns in an input graph.
-A pattern is frequent if its support is no less than some pre-defined threshold.
-We use MINI support metric\cite{bringmann2008frequent} similar to \cite{wang2018rstream,teixeira2015arabesque,jamshidi2020peregrine,mawhirter2019automine}. \textit{Pseudo Clique Mining (PC)}~\cite{uno2010efficient} counts vertex-induced pseudo clique patterns of a given size.
 A pattern is a pseudo clique if the number of its edges is no less than $n(n-1)/2 - k$, in which $n$ is the number of vertices in the pattern, and $k$ is a pre-defined parameter.
 All pseudo cliques with $n$ vertices can be obtained by deleting at most $k$ edges from an $n$-clique.
-In our experiments, we choose $k=1$. \blue{}
+In our experiments, we choose $k=1$.

-\textbf{Graph Datasets.} Table~\ref{tab:graph_datasets} shows the graph datasets.
+\textbf{Graph datasets.} Table~\ref{tab:graph_datasets} shows the graph datasets.
 The largest dataset is Friendster with roughly 1.8 billion edges.
-The RMAT-100M graph is synthesized by the RMAT generator\cite{chakrabarti2004r,wsvr} using default parameters, with 100 million vertices and 1.6 billion edges.
-For Patents dataset, the labeled version (Labeled-Patents) is only used in FSM. {We preprocessed all datasets to delete duplicated edges and self-loops.}
+The RMAT-100M graph is synthesized by the RMAT generator\cite{chakrabarti2004r,wsvr} using default parameters. {We preprocessed all datasets to delete duplicated edges and self-loops.}